Pfizer COVID-19 pill could cut severe illness by 89%, company says - 1010 WCSI

 CLICK HERE TO GET THE FOX NEWS APP

-A similar pill from Pfizer competitor Merck is currently under FDA review and was cleared by U.K. regulators on Thursday.
+A similar pill from Pfizer competitor Merck is under FDA review and was cleared by U.K. regulators Thursday.

 Currently, all COVID-19 treatments used in the U.S. require an IV or injection.